apc-llc/glad/README.md

-## GLAD reconfigured to intercept OpenGL calls in 32-bit binaries
+## GLAD reconfigured to intercept OpenGL calls in precompiled 32-bit binaries
 ====

 This is a customization of [Dav1dde](http://glad.dav1d.de)'s excellent GLAD GL/GLES/EGL/GLX/WGL Loader-Generator.
 Preload the GLAD shared library to intercept any OpenGL call from a precompiled 32-bit target binary.
 Add your own logic into `preGLcall` function defined in [callback.cpp](https://github.com/apc-llc/glad/blob/master/src/callback.cpp) to further customize interception.